nyannbob/Improvised-Psuedo-Labels/README.md

-# Bird Species Classification using Semi-Supervised Learning with Dynamic Threshold Momentum
+# Bird Species Classification using Pseudo Labeling and Threshold Scheduling

-This repository implements a novel approach to semi-supervised learning for bird species classification using the CUB-200-2011 dataset.
+This repository implements a novel approach on the top of Pseudo labeling called 'Threshold Scheduling' for bird species classification using the CUB-200-2011 dataset.
 Our method enhances traditional pseudo-labeling by introducing a dynamic threshold momentum mechanism, achieving improved classification accuracy with limited labeled data.

-## 🎯 Objectives
+## Objectives

 - Train a semi-supervised model using only 40% labeled data
 - Generate and refine pseudo-labels for the remaining 60% unlabeled data
 - Implement novel threshold momentum for pseudo-label selection
-- Achieve competitive accuracy compared to fully supervised baselines
+- Achieve an accuracy comparable to the fully supervised baselines
-- Demonstrate real-world applicability on smartphone-captured bird images

-## 📊 Dataset
+## Dataset

 We use the Caltech-UCSD Birds-200-2011 (CUB-200-2011) dataset, which contains:
 - 200 bird species categories